 Chronologically, the second season begins immediately where the first one left off, where the band is faced with increasingly more difficult obstacles as they hope to advance to higher competitions.
 You'll experience the ups and downs with them as they triumph and fail in their band goals, while learning more about what makes each character tick, and their various motivations for participating in the band.

-This is developed through masterful usage of symbolism, and what is unique about this show is the studio actually respects the viewer's intelligence enough to not have to over-explain every situation.
+developed through masterful usage of symbolism, and what is unique about this show is the studio actually respects the viewer's intelligence enough to not have to over-explain every situation.
 Instead, they'll put various ambiguous details in the scene and leave it up to you as the viewer to interpret them.
 This contributes enormously into making the show more realistic, because in real life you can't get a glimpse into everyone's inner monologue; you have to communicate and clarify their intentions.

 The second season may disappoint some, however, as there is much less focus on Reina and Kumiko's relationship, and more focus on other characters.
 Despite that, I thought the second season was stronger and more developed.